 Google Santa Tracker tracking

 Similar to NORAD's tracker map, Google’s map shows Santa's current location, along with details about his next stop, an estimate of gifts delivered, and his distance from you.
-Google’s map showed places Santa’s visited by default, so you could click on that location to learn more about it and see animated videos.
+Google’s map shows places Santa’s visits by default, so you can click on that location to learn more about it and see animated videos.

 You can also see occasional status updates from Santa (sort of like a News Feed, which you could scroll up and down through).
 We like Google's little video clips, but they aren't clips of Santa in flight or customised to a location.
 The Android app also loads Santa’s position and the ability to Chromecast Santa’s location.